Modern Data Architecture with AWS Cloud

 Benefits:

-• A purpose-built and logically grouped set of data marts.
+- A specialized and logically grouped set of data marts.

 Shortcomings: